Kampi/TinyAVR/README.md

 ## Supported instructions

-Check the file `hardware/TinyAVR.srcs/sources_1/new/Packages/Opcodes.vhd` to get a brief overview of the supported OpCodes.
+Check `hardware/TinyAVR.srcs/sources_1/new/Packages/Opcodes.vhd` to get a brief overview of the supported Opcodes.

 ## History